 This course provides a basic introduction to various print techniques through a variety of mediums including relief, Intaglio, and serigraphy.
 Through the use of line, texture, value, shape, and color, students will practice the technique of printmaking.
 The historic and contemporary issues of printmaking will be surveyed.
-Prerequisite: ART-1000 or permission of instructor.
-All taken in consecutive numerical order.
+Prerequisite: ART-1000.